Mediation Services of Adams County

 The cost for the workshop is $275.
-Non-profit organizations and churches may send one person to the training for $75; however, additional participants from that agency must pay the regular registration fee.
+Non-profit organizations may send one person to the training at a substantial discount; however, additional participants from that agency must pay the regular registration fee.
 Fees should be paid under the aegis of the sponsoring organization.
 Anyone who has previously taken the workshop and wishes to refresh his/her skills may enroll free of charge but should register using the current registration form.
-Lunches are included in the registration fee.

-For more information, or to obtain a registration form, call 717-334-7312 or e-mail email@example.com Updated registration forms will be made available at the Adams County Library, the YWCA and this website when workshop dates and location are finalized.
+For more information, or to obtain a registration form, call 717-334-7312 or e-mail email@example.com Updated registration forms will be made available at the Adams County Library, the YWCA and this website (online registration and print registration) when workshop dates and location are finalized.

 Intake Coordinator: Mary Kay Turner